MarieAugerMethe/CANSSI_OTN_HMM_2023/README.md

-# DFO 2022 Hidden Markov Model Workshop
+# CANSSI OTN Hidden Markov Model Workshop 2023

 ## Description and format

-  This workshop was developed by Marie Auger-Méthé, Vianey Leos Barajas, Ron Togunov, and Marco Antonio Gallegos Herrada for the Department of Fisheries and Oceans, Canada in October 2022.
+  This workshop was developed by Marie Auger-Méthé, Ron Togunov, Fanny Dupont, Natasha Klappstein and Arturo Esquivel for the 2023 CANSSI meeting.
 The goal of the workshop is to illustrate the application of hidden Markov models (HMMs) to movement data from marine animals to classify behaviours and identify behaviour-specific habitat associations.

-The workshop will be composed of three one-hour lectures and three three-hour tutorials in R. These lecture can be found on our youtube channel: https://www.youtube.com/playlist?list=PLYkxNfKA95Pzcp5xfJdQKl6xLQoXrP39x
-Each tutorial will be completed together over zoom and will begin with a 10-minute introduction over Zoom that will provide an overview of the tutorial objectives.
+The tutorial will be completed together and will begin with a 30-minute introduction that will provide an overview of the tutorial objectives, and will go through the statistical background required.

 ## Workshop learning objectives